ERP Modules: Types, Features, Categories & Examples

 By opening their APIs for external use, ERP providers enable their customers to extend their systems’ functionality and better meet their business ecosystem’s needs.

-The application suite is the collection of inter-connected information systems.
+The application suite is a collection of interconnected information systems.
 That could be within and across different companies.

-Currently, more and more organizations begin utilizing ERP frameworks.
+Currently, more and more organizations are utilizing ERP frameworks.
 The next stage is to interface these frameworks.
 That will support interactions that occur between and among organizations.

-SCM interfaces an organization to different organizations that supply the materials.
+SCM interfaces an organization with different organizations that supply the materials.
 Common SCM frameworks help organizations in planning.
 For example, they plan their creation necessities and improve complex transportation and materials coordination.

 SRM frameworks usually deal with general associations with the materials providers.
 In addition, SRM frameworks help cope with quotation and contract processes.